OrqueIO/Orqueio-bpm-examples/usertask/task-form-embedded-json-variables/README.md

 This example demonstrates how to work with json variables in embedded forms.

 # Overview
 This example uses Jakarta API.
-It is compatible with the latest release of Camunda Tomcat distribution.
+It is compatible with the latest release of Orqueio Tomcat distribution.

 ## Creating a Json Variable in a Start Form

 The process instance is started using a form.
-The form is a plain HTML form which is displayed inside Camunda Tasklist (or inside a custom application using the camunda-bpm-sdk-js library).
+The form is a plain HTML form which is displayed inside Orqueio Tasklist (or inside a custom application using the orqueio-bpm-sdk-js library).

 ```html
 <form role="form" class="form-horizontal">